gf-co/nextjs-with-supabase/README.md

 # Next.js with Supabase

 - A React app to demo Supabase's capabilities.
-- Using tools with no vendor lock-in.
+- Using tools without vendor lock-in.

 ## Built with